DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 * Rulemak (ru) has its own entry now, by its creator GHen (Geert Hendrickx).
 Bulmak (bg) is still provided in the BigBag.
 	- There exists a ru(Polish) BigBag entry, copied over from pl.
 I think someone asked for it at some point?
 	- It allows writing latinized Slavic for Colemak users.
 It is not defined in rules but can be used by the command line.

+* Non-Fn-key Extend is now the default.
+Add a separate option for FKey Extend?
+	- Many new users struggled with Extend overriding `Ctrl+Alt+FK##` TTY server control keys, or other FKey setups they were using.
+	- Add a FKey Extend option to misc?
+So people can activate `misc:extend` and `misc:extend_fk` separately.
+	- I already added `Extend+AltGr+FK##` mappings so even with FK Extend you have TTY hotkeys.
+But they aren't on by default now.
 <br>